Unified $g$-mode and $r$-mode Analysis of Accreting White Dwarf Stars

-Although, the presence of a sufficiently large solid core can exclude the modes from that the central vicinity, we find that not all cases that we expect need to be considered in a seismological fit will have a sufficiently large solid core. \acknowledgments This manuscript has benefited from insightful comments by the anonymous referee.
+Although, the presence of a sufficiently large solid core can exclude the modes from that the central vicinity, we find that not all cases that we expect need to be considered in a seismological fit will have a sufficiently large solid core. \end{itemize} \acknowledgments This manuscript has benefited from insightful comments by the anonymous referee.
 We thank Ken Shen, Alan Calder, and Sam Boos for the useful discussions.
 We also would like to thank Spencer Caldwell and Broxten Miles for their earlier work on setting up the nova simulation.
 This work was supported under programs HST-GO-15072, HST-GO-16069, and HST-AR-16638 through the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
 Support for these programs was provided through a grant from the STScI under NASA contract NAS5-26555.